Geological Hazards – Observations, Measurements, Modeling

 Know-how and skills

-• Know how to apply a scientific approach, from in-situ observation to the interpretation of complex models.
+• Knowing how to implement a scientific approach, from in-situ observation to the interpretation of complex models

 • Understanding the mechanisms of geological hazards and associated geodynamics

-• Master the deployment, acquisition and analysis of geophysical data
+• Mastering the deployment, acquisition, and analysis of geophysical data

-• Master and apply deterministic and probabilistic hazard calculations
+• Mastering and knowing how to implement deterministic and probabilistic hazard calculations

-• Know the basics of risk analysis and management
+• Understanding the basics of risk analysis and management

 Read more